podmortem/patterns-python-web/README.md

-# patterns-python-web
+# Python Web Framework Patterns

-Python web framework patterns (FastAPI, Django, Flask, etc.)
+This repository contains error patterns for Python web frameworks and applications, designed for use with the Podmortem.